Facilities and equipment

-Students and staff of the School have the opportunity to use synchrotron x-ray diffraction facilities throughout Europe and as far afield as Japan.
-These facilities use synchrotron radiation to produce very intense x-ray beams, for structural analysis of biological tissue.
+Students and staff of the School make frequent use of national Synchrotron Radiation Facilities throughout Europe, and as far afield as Japan.
+The very intense x-ray beams produced at these facilities can be used for the structural analysis of biological tissue.

-We use these to conduct research into the structural basis for the transparency and focusing power of the cornea and lens.
-We can also investigate structural changes, which cause diseases such as cataract formation and keratonconus.
+We use x-ray scattering techniques to investigate the structural basis for the transparency and focusing power of the cornea and lens, and to examine the structural changes associated with ocular pathology and ageing.

 Tissue and organ culture facilities